ArtSabintsev/Siren/README.md

 	  // Siren is a singleton
 	  let siren = Siren.shared

-	  // Optional - Defaults to .Option
+	  // Optional: Defaults to .Option
 	  siren.alertType = <#SirenAlertType_Enum_Value#>

-	  // Optional - Set this variable if you would only like to show an alert if your app has been available on the store for a few days.
+	  // Optional: Set this variable if you would only like to show an alert if your app has been available on the store for a few days.
-	  // This value defaults to 1 to avoid a rare condition on Apple's end
+	  // This default value is set to 1 to avoid this issue: https://github.com/ArtSabintsev/Siren#words-of-caution
-	  // The number 3 is used as an example. siren.showAlertAfterCurrentVersionHasBeenReleasedForDays = 3
+	  // To show the update immediately after Apple has updated their JSON, set this value to 0.
+Not recommended due to aforementioned reason in https://github.com/ArtSabintsev/Siren#words-of-caution. siren.showAlertAfterCurrentVersionHasBeenReleasedForDays = 3

 	  // Replace .Immediately with .Daily or .Weekly to specify a maximum daily or weekly frequency for version checks.